Demonstration of Hardware Efficient Photonic Variational Quantum Algorithm: Results

 From an experimental point of view, we prepare the state $\ket{\psi_0}$ by harnessing the path degree of freedom in four spatial modes of a PIC, following the encoding $|\psi_0\rangle= \ket{1,0,0,0} = \ket{00}, \ket{\psi_1} = \ket{0,1,0,0}= \ket{01}, \ket{\psi_2}= \ket{0,0,1,0} = \ket{10}$ and $\ket{\psi_3}= \ket{0,0,0,1}= \ket{11}$, where $\ket{1,0,0,0}$ denotes a photon populating the first mode of the PIC, and so on.

-Such a single photon input is generated by type-II Spontaneous parametric down conversion (SPDC) in a periodically poled $\mathrm{KTiOPO_4}$-crystal in a single-pass configuration as depicted in \figref{fig:experiment}.
-Then, one photon is directly sent to a detection unit consisting of Superconducting Nanowire Single Photon Detectors (SNSPDs).
+Such a single photon input is generated by type-II Spontaneous parametric down conversion (SPDC) in a periodically poled $\mathrm{KTiOPO_4}$-crystal, with a poling period of \SI{46.2}{\micro\meter}, in a single-pass configuration as depicted in \figref{fig:experiment}, generating wavelength degenerate photons at $\lambda_s=\lambda_i=\SI{1550}{\nano\meter}$ out of a $\SI{775}{\nano\meter}$ continuous wave pump.
+Then, one photon is directly sent to a detection unit consisting of Superconducting Nanowire Single Photon Detectors (SNSPDs) with a detection efficiency of \SI{\sim 95}{\percent} and a dark-count rate of \SI{\sim 300}{\hertz}.
 It thereby heralds the presence of its twin, which is routed to a tunable optical circuit.
 This is the core of our experimental apparatus and it is constituted by a six-mode universal PIC, featuring only linear optical elements, i.e. phase shifters and beam splitters, whose architecture follows the optimal design proposed in \cite{Clements:16}.
 In detail, the circuit consists of a grid of variable beam splitters, i.e. Mach-Zehnder interferometers (see \figref{fig:schematic}), each characterized by a transformation matrix denoted as $T_{jk}(\theta, \phi)$, where $\theta$ determines the reflectivity and $\phi$ is an external phase.
 With a specific ordered sequence $S$ of these transformation matrices, it is possible to create a programmable unitary operator described as:

 where $D$ is some arbitrary diagonal matrix.
 It is worth noting that the sets of internal phases $\vartheta = \{ \theta_1, \theta_2,....\theta_L \}$ and external ones $\varphi = \{ \phi_1, \phi_2,....\phi_L \}$ amounts to $2L$ parameters, where $L$ is the number of Mach-Zehnder interferometers.
 This structure allows us to perform arbitrary unitary operations on six-dimensional input Fock states, by properly choosing the values of the phase shifts.